-When you talk to brick and mortar retailers, the majority are very much firm in their old ways.
+When you talk to brick-and-mortar retailers, the majority are very much firm in their old ways.
 So, there isn’t much technology being used in the retail scenario – this is where businesses start taking a dive.
-Due to the factors both technology and a variety of delivery models, Small businesses can stand together with their larger counterparts.
+Due to the factors of both technology and a variety of delivery models, Small businesses can stand together with their larger counterparts.
 Also, they can easily deliver products and services which consumers crave – with competitive prices and high levels of customer satisfaction.
 Employing technology translates to staying up on the latest trends and subsequent advances.

 The adaptation to e-commerce has come at the right time.
 E-commerce accelerates the trend to small shops and assists managers, enabling it through moving high frequency, high bulk products online.